poinka/NewWave/README.md

 ## How to run the API locally (quick start)

+0. Get your Mac IP via a `ipconfig getifaddr en0` command and paste it to `New-Wave-Info.plist` file
 1. `cd "/Users/vladislavkalinichenko/VSCodeProjects/new wave/NewWave"`
 2. `source .venv/bin/activate && uvicorn api:app --host 0.0.0.0 --port 8888`
 3. (new terminal) `curl http://127.0.0.1:8888/health`